MicrosoftDocs/PowerShell-Docs-archive/archived-reference/5.0/PSWorkflow/About/about_WorkflowCommonParameters.md

-For a description of the session options, including the default values, see the help topic for the `New-PSSessionOption` cmdlet (../../Microsoft.PowerShell.Core/New-PSSessionOption.md).
+For a description of the session options, including the default values, see the help topic for the `New-PSSessionOption` cmdlet (xref:Microsoft.PowerShell.Core.New-PSSessionOption).
 For information about the `$PSSessionOption` preference variable, see [about_Preference_Variables](../../Microsoft.PowerShell.Core/About/about_Preference_Variables.md).

 #### -PSUseSSL \<SwitchParameter\>